 Often, the actions we take at first bring about an invisible result.
 And because we expect to see a change fast, this becomes demotivating to some people.

-They wonder what’s the point of doing something different if they have nothing to show for it at first.
+They wonder what the point of doing something different is if they have nothing to show for it at first.

-Unfortunately, they quit before the invisible results accumulate into a big visible result/win.
+Unfortunately, they quit before the invisible results accumulate into a big, visible result or win.